Moe Sihota: BC Law Society misconduct

-Sihota resigned as Minister of Labour in 1995 after the Law Society of BC suspended his licence to practice for 18 months, due to finding him guilty of professional misconduct.
-He was reinstated to Cabinet in 1996, but resigned again December of the same year due to new allegations of corruption, abuse of office, and conflict of interest.
-The new allegations were due to actions he performed while in office that benefited his friend and former Vancouver MP Herb Dhaliwal.
+Sihota resigned from cabinet in May 1995 after the Law Society of British Columbia found him guilty of professional misconduct and suspended his licence to practice for 18 months; he was reinstated to cabinet that August.
 In his memoirs, "A Measure of Defiance", former BC Premier Mike Harcourt commented that "Although the B.C.
 Law Society denied the allegation, the hint that the investigation of our outspoken environment minister was politically motivated was too strong to be dismissed that quickly.
-This was, after all, British Columbia, the heart of nasty, partisan politics.
-There was no public outcry over the incident and to most of his constituents, reporters and even political adversaries, Moe's credibility did not suffer seriously.
+There was no public outcry over the incident and to most of his constituents, reporters and even political adversaries, Moe's credibility did not suffer seriously."